rtm/js-pick-notation/README.md

     obj.{p1: new_p1, p2: {p21}, p3 = 3}

-### Setting selected properties ("picking into") objects
+### Setting multiple properties on an object

-To bring in a subset of properties *into* an object, we again write the object name, then a dot, then a destructuring construct (again, *ObjectAssignmentPattern*), followed by an equal sign and the object to be "picked" from.
+To set (assign) a subset of properties *into* an (existing) object, we again extend current dot notation (`o.p1 = 42`) in a straightforward way, writing the object name, then a dot, then a destructuring construct (again, *ObjectAssignmentPattern*), followed by an equal sign and then an object from which the property values are to be taken ("picked").

     obj1.{p1, p2} = obj2